 Other Specified Feeding and Eating Disorders (OSFED)

-OSFED may be a catch-all category but don’t be fooled; it’s just as serious as any other eating disorder and the ambiguity can be misleading.
-Those who do not clinically meet all the criteria for one of the above diagnoses may be suffering just as badly, and deserve as much help, as someone with any other diagnosis.
-Examples include:
+OSFED can sometimes be considered a catch-all category for presentations that don’t fit into the above diagnostic categories.
+As mentioned above however, this does not make it any less serious.
+Those who do not clinically meet all the criteria for one of the above diagnoses may be suffering just as much, be at just as high a risk of physical health complications, and deserve as much help, as someone with any other diagnosis.
+Examples that may come under the OSFED heading include:

-● All the criteria for Anorexia are met except that weight remains within or about normal range, despite significant weight loss.
+● Someone who meets the criteria for anorexia but their weight remains within or above normal range, potentially despite significant weight loss.

 ● Someone who meets the criteria for bulimia or binge eating disorder but with a lower frequency or shorter duration.